tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/search-howto-management-rest-api.md

 To fully administer your service programmatically, you will need two APIs: the Management REST API of Azure Cognitive Search documented here, plus the common [Azure Resource Manager REST API](https://docs.microsoft.com/rest/api/searchmanagement/).
 The Resource Manager API is used for general-purpose operations that are not service specific, such as querying subscription data, listing geo-locations, and so forth.

-To get started, see [Manage a search service with PowerShell](https://docs.microsoft.com/azure/search/search-manage-powershell) for step-by-step instruction.
+To get started with the Management REST API, see [Manage a search service with PowerShell](https://docs.microsoft.com/azure/search/search-manage-powershell) for step-by-step instruction.

 ## Connect to the management endpoint